tkiat/my-writings-public/blog/software-dev/web/spa-routing-provider.md

 ## GitHub Pages

-GitHub Pages is not SPA friendly as the previous twos and the 404 response seems to be unavoidable.
-However, this [hack](https://github.com/rafgraph/spa-github-pages) inserts a script into a 404 response that will redirect the browser to the desired location.
-This looks much more complex than the previous twos.
+GitHub Pages is not as SPA-friendly as the previous twos so it is less straightforward.
+This [hack](https://github.com/rafgraph/spa-github-pages) inserts a script into a 404 response that will redirect the browser to the desired location.
 Have fun!